Ontario Bar Association

 The Ontario Bar Association (OBA) is a bar association representing more than 16,000 lawyers, judges, notaries, law teachers, and law students from across Ontario.
 It is also a branch of the Canadian Bar Association.
 Approximately two-thirds of all practicing lawyers in Canada belong to the CBA.

 Established in 1907, the OBA was incorporated on April 22, 1985.
 It is a voluntary association for legal members, whereas the regulatory body for lawyers in the province is under the Law Society of Ontario.

-An essential ally and advocate for members of the legal profession, the organization promotes fair justice systems, facilitates effective law reform, upholds equality in the legal profession and is devoted to eliminating discrimination.
-The OBA is also the premiere provider of quality professional development and information to members of the legal profession.

 The OBA is headed by a President and a 21-member Board of Directors.

 Vision and mission

 "To be indispensable to our members, the legal profession and the administration of justice in Ontario."

 As the professional association for Ontario's lawyers, judges and law students, the OBA will: